anandpandey12/FRT_Intenship/README.md

-# FRT_Intenship
+# Covid19InfoProtal(FRT_Intenship_Project)
-I build a website to provide Information about Covid-19 In this Website I use Azure Bot and Web App.
+I build a website to provide Information about Covid-19.
+In this Website I use Azure Bot and Web App.
-In this website user can see the information about Covid-19 and can also ask quetion releted to covid 19 using chat bot which i build using Microsoft Azure Bot service
+In this website user can see the information about Covid-19 and they can also ask question related to covid 19 using chat bot which i build using Microsoft Azure Bot service

 # Technology Used: